Rkiefe/FEMjl/README.md

 ## Examples

-This framework already has a few implementations in the Examples folder.
-One of which is a fully realized micromagnetic solver, capable of simulating the time dependent magnetization, considering an external magnetic field, the demagnetizing field, the exchange field and the anisotropy field.
+This framework already has a few implementations such as `Magnetostatics` and `Micromagnetics`.
+The Micromagnetics package has two distinct functionalities, based on the Landau-Lifshitz equation: the magnetization over time of the system; and an energy minimization by the steepest descent algorithm.
+The solver incorporates an external magnetic field, the demagnetizing field, the exchange field and the anisotropy field.
 This solver was validated against OOMMF, replicating Fig 2. of this article https://doi.org/10.1109/TMAG.2008.2001666 .

 ![M_time](https://github.com/user-attachments/assets/1a3e17aa-ccd1-4257-994f-d04ddcff154b)

-Here is a direct output of magneticField.jl example `main()`, the internal magnetic field of a plate aligned with the aplied field.
+Here is a direct output of magneticField.jl example `Magnetostatics`, the internal magnetic field of a plate aligned with the aplied field.
 ![H_plate](https://github.com/user-attachments/assets/0b03a7a4-1872-4402-a10f-1654ce149a1f)

 And now for a sphere.
 Both of these geometries were created with simple commands.